Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Convex displacement interpolation

+With this notation, we can introduce the Monge's optimal transport problem as follows: find $X:\mathbb{R}^n\to \mathbb{R}^n$ to minimize

-This result follows from a duality principle in convex optimization introduced in \cite{kantorovich1942translocation} that is linked to the polar factorization and monotone rearrangement of vector-valued functions \cite{brenier1987polar}: the full proof is based on the convexity of the potential minimizing eq.~\eqref{wass} and the existence and uniqueness of monotone measure-preserving maps \cite{mccann1995existence}.
-Let $J$ be the minimum of $I(\pi,\nu)$ subject to eq.~\eqref{mass}.
-Existence and uniqueness of $\Psi$ implies that
+Under the assumptions stated above, there exists a unique convex potential $\Psi$: $\mathbb{R}^n \xrightarrow[]{}\mathbb{R}$, such that the mapping $X =\nabla_{\xi} \Psi$ minimizes \eqref{eq:monge_problem}: this result follows from a duality principle in convex optimization introduced in \cite{kantorovich1942translocation} that is linked to the polar factorization and monotone rearrangement of vector-valued functions \cite{brenier1987polar}; the full proof is based on the convexity of the potential minimizing $I(X; \rho_0,\rho_1)$ and the existence and uniqueness of monotone measure-preserving maps \cite{mccann1995existence}.
+If we denote by $J$ the minimum of $I(X; \rho_0,\rho_1)$ over all transport maps $X$, existence and uniqueness of the potential $\Psi$ imply that

 is a distance function between probability measures; $W_2$ is known as the Wasserstein metric.